Alpharouk/Alpharouk.github.io/_posts/2021-01-04-monte-carlo.md

 ---
 title: "Monte Calos"
-date: 2021-01-04
+date: 2020-04-01
-tags: [LSTM, Con1D, PCA, T-SNE, Word Embedding]
+tags: [Maths, Statistics, Optimisation, Probability]
 header:
  image : "images/cover7.jpg"

-excerpt: "Natural Language Processing, LSTM, Con1D, PCA, T-SNE, Word Embedding, Tensorflow, Keras, Embedding Projector"
+excerpt: "Maths, Statistics, Optimisation, Probability"
 mathjax: "true"
 ---
 A Monte Carlo method is a technique that uses random numbers and probability to solve complex problems.
 The Monte Carlo simulation, or probability simulation, is a technique used to understand the impact of risk and uncertainty in financial sectors, project management, costs, and other forecasting machine learning models.